-11 For more information on this principle see Horizon Europe's Programme Guide, page 37: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/programme-guide horizon en.pdf
+8 For more information on this principle see Horizon Europe's Programme Guide, page 37: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/programme-guide-horizon-en.pdf

-- 3. Create good deliberative spaces for a range of partners, stakeholders and participants to anticipate, discuss and reflect on the social, political, ethical or environmental context of your research.
+- d.
+Think about how the involvement of such researchers and their knowledge can be formalised within your project.
+Are they best placed as scientific collaborators, as members of an advisory board, or as consultants to deliver only specific tasks?
+Please check if your approach is in line with the national/regional funding rules before designing your proposal. - 3.
+Create good deliberative spaces for a range of partners, stakeholders and participants to anticipate, discuss and reflect on the social, political, ethical or environmental context of your research.
 RRI experts may be able to help you with this in project design and implementation.
 A number of different approaches are possible, e.g.: - a.
 Focusing on your day-to-day research work ("philosopher in the lab approach") - b.
 At bi-annual/annual consortium meetings - c.
 By using stage-gate approaches where explicit decisions about technological choices are taken. - 4.
 Consider who will benefit and who may experience new risks from your project. - a.
 Does your project address a specific societal or environmental problem or need? - b.
 Does your framing of the problem fit with other people's understanding of it?
 Can you gain access to these alternative framings? - c.
 In addition to societal benefits, also consider benefits to the research community through the generation of knowledge, access to infrastructure, the creation of networks and funding. - d.
 Reflect on the most the appropriate form of intellectual property (IP) to suit your project goals.
 Do classical IP strategies deliver the broadest benefit?
 Can new strategies (e.g. Open Material Transfer Agreements) be adopted at certain points of the research process? - e.
-Could commercial or non-commercial organisations benefit from your research?
-How? - f.
+Could commercial or non-commercial organisations benefit from your research? - f.
 Consider also the risks and ways that these can be ameliorated.
 For instance, what are the risks of potential risks of data being released?
 How can you take care to ensure these data are interpreted appropriately? - 5.
 Reflect on/consider adapting your choice of research methods regarding, for example: - a. ethical issues, - b. in vivo/in vitro experiments, - c. use of new approaches such as "Safe(r) by Design". - d.
 Are there ways that your project can advance common practices on these issues? - 6.
 Engage with important aspects of your research environment such as: - a. gender, ethnicity and intersectional equality, diversity and inclusivity - b.
 Open Science and other publication practices - c. career progression and precarity - d. equity between partners in your research consortium - 7.
 Show how the project (and product) satisfy requirements for production safety and efficiency.